BMO Harris Bank and Nelnet Partner to Create Private Student Loan Financing Options

 CHICAGO and LINCOLN, Neb., Oct.
 15, 2020 /PRNewswire/ - BMO Harris Bank and Nelnet, a company with more than 40 years of experience helping students pay for college, launched new student loan products for current students and graduates.
 BMO has partnered with U-fi From Nelnet to provide BMO customers with solutions to finance their education, including student loan refinancing and private student loans.

-Products are available for federal and private loans including federal loans not covered under the Coronavirus Aid, Relief, and Economic Security Act (CARES) Act.
+Products are available for federal and private loans including federal loans not covered under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Graduates can consolidate existing private student loans, which can help lower monthly payments and potentially lower their interest rate.
 Current students now have more options for private student loans when students and families exhaust their federal funding.

 Nationally, about two-thirds (65%) of college seniors who graduated from public and private nonprofit colleges in 2018 had student loan debt.
 The borrowers owed an average of $29,200.i